No-Instructions/relay-server-template/README.md

 ![Security Architecture](architecture.png)

-On-premise Relay Servers rely on public key cryptography to trust tokens that are issued by the Relay Control Plane.
+Self-hosted Relay Servers rely on public key cryptography to trust tokens that are issued by the Relay Control Plane.

 It is technically possible for the Relay control plane to issue an access token and then use it to connect to your Relay Server if it is hosted on the public internet.

 **To ensure that your documents are fully private, you need to host your Relay Server on a private network such as a tailscale tailnet or a corporate VPN.**

 **If you don't already have a private network set up, we recommend using tailscale.**

+**If you host your Relay Server on the public internet, we reserve the right to drop it from our network.**

 ## Choose Your Setup